alidiamond1/ali-diamond-portfolio/README.md

 - **TaskTracker Pro**: Comprehensive task management built with MERN stack
 - **Personal Blog Platform**: Blog website with authentication and management features
 - **Somalia Language Tutor**: Interactive language learning mobile application

+> **Note:** This is just a selection of highlighted projects.
+Visit my [GitHub profile](https://github.com/alidiamond1) to discover many more amazing projects that demonstrate my full range of skills and expertise.
+The projects showcase in this portfolio is dynamically rendered from the `src/pages/Projects.jsx` file which features an elegant, responsive grid layout with interactive project cards.

 ## Installation & Setup